Taulantii

 Taulantii or Taulantians ('swallow-men'; Ancient Greek: Ταυλάντιοι, Taulantioi or Χελιδόνιοι, Chelidonioi; Taulantii) were an Illyrian people that lived on the Adriatic coast of southern Illyria (modern Albania).
 They dominated at various times much of the plain between the rivers Drin (Drilon) and Vjosa (Aoös).
-Their central area was the hinterland of Epidamnos-Dyrrhachion, corresponding to present-day Tirana and the region between the valleys of Mat and Shkumbin (Genusus).
+Their central area was the hinterland of Epidamnos-Dyrrhachion, corresponding to present-day Durrës and the region between the valleys of Mat and Shkumbin (Genusus).
 The Taulantii are among the oldest attested Illyrian peoples, who established a powerful kingdom in southern Illyria.
 They are among the peoples who most marked Illyrian history, and thus found their place in the numerous works of historians in classical antiquity.

 Name

 The Illyrian taulánt- and its Ancient Greek translation chelidón- mean "swallow".

 The term taulantii is connected with the Albanian word dallëndyshe, meaning 'swallow'.
 The ethnonym Chelidonioi also reported by Hecataeus of Miletus as the name of a tribe neighboring the Taulantii is the translation of the name Taulantii as khelīdṓn (χελιδών) means "swallow" in Ancient Greek.
 The name suggests the practice of animal totemism, which was widespread among Illyrian peoples.

 The Taulantii, along with the Eneti, are the oldest attested peoples expressly considered Illyrian in early Greek historiography.
 The Taulantii were firstly recorded by ancient Greek writer Hecataeus of Miletus in the 6th century BC.
 The Taulantii are often reported in the works of ancient writers describing the numerous wars they waged against the Macedonians, the Epirotes, and the ancient Greek colonies on the Illyrian coast.
 They are mentioned, for instance, by Thucydides, Polybius, Diodorus Siculus, Titus Livius, Pliny the Elder and Appian.

 Hecataeus reported that the tribe of Chelidonioi (Χελιδόνιοι) lived to the north of the Sesarethioi (Σεσαρήθιοι).
 Furthermore, he reported that Sesarethos (Σεσάρηθος) was a Taulantian city, with Sesarethioi as its ethnicon.
 It has been suggested either that the name Chelidonioi might have been an exonym, and that Hecataeus wrongly differentiated two tribes misjudging the meaning of the name, or that after the name of the local tribe was translated from Illyrian by Greek colonists in Epidamnos, the ethnonym Chelidones might have adhered to the Taulantian people located in Epidamnos, while the ethnonym Taulantii continued to be used as the name of the neighboring Taulantian people.

 According to a mythological tradition reported by Appian (2nd century AD), the Taulantii were among the South-Illyrian tribes that took their names from the first generation of the descendants of Illyrius, the eponymous ancestor of all the Illyrian peoples.